revilobug/revilobug.github.io/index.md

 where $K = \\{z_{J_{i}}, z_{I_{i}}\\} ^{N}_ {j=1, j\ne i}$ where $K$ is the combination of all possible negative pairs and $sim_{cos}(u,v) = {u^Tv \over ∥u∥∥v∥}$ is the similarity cosine between any two vectors. {\tau} is set to 0.25.

 Through this loss function, positive pairs are placed close together in the embedding space while negative pairs are spaced far apart.
-This loss-function is based on noise-contrastive estimation (NCE), specifically InfoNCE [[6]](#6).
+This loss function is based on noise-contrastive estimation (NCE), specifically InfoNCE [[6]](#6).

 The final loss function takes the form of: